Combined Learning of Linear Parameter-Varying Models and Robust Control Invariant Sets: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:definition}, we first state the learning problem we want to tackle.
 Then, we introduce the notions of uncertainty derived from model mismatch and set invariance, using which we formulate the conceptual SysID problem with control-oriented regularization.
 In Section~\ref{sec:parameterization}, we introduce the qLPV and RCI parameterizations, using which we formulate a computer-implementable version of the problem synthesized in Section~\ref{sec:definition}.
-In Section~\ref{sec:sysID}, we develop a scheme to identify the system orders and RCI set template, as well as an initial point for the problem.
-In particular, in Sections~\ref{sec:init_identification} and~\ref{sec:init_qLPV_identification}, we elaborate upon the steps in this scheme, in which we also present some model reduction strategies.
-In Section~\ref{sec:numerical_examples}, we first present numerical examples to illustrate the effectiveness of the proposed qLPV parameterization with some benchmark examples.
-Furthermore, we test the introduced model reduction schemes numerically.
-Finally, we solve the problem developed in Section~\ref{sec:parameterization} using data collected form a nonlinear mass-spring-damper system, and use this model and the associated optimal RCI set to synthesize an output tracking control scheme based on a safety-filter~\cite{Wabersich2021}.
+In Section~\ref{sec:sysID}, we present the concurrent-identification problem, along with schemes to identify the system orders and RCI set template, as well as an initial point for the problem. {We also discuss the limitations of our approach in this section.} In Section~\ref{sec:numerical_examples}, we first present numerical examples to illustrate the effectiveness of the proposed qLPV parameterization with some benchmark examples.
+Furthermore, we test the model reduction schemes numerically.
+Finally, we solve the problem developed in Section~\ref{sec:parameterization} using data collected form a nonlinear mass-spring-damper system, and use this model and the associated optimal RCI set to synthesize an output tracking control scheme.